 Set Clear Daily Limits

-One of the most effective ways to manage screen time is to set clear daily limits.
+Beyond formalized approaches, one of the most effective ways to manage screen time is to set clear daily limits.
 Kids need to know how much time they are allowed to spend on devices each day.
 This removes confusion and helps prevent constant negotiations or arguments.
 If the kids can contribute their ideas when setting the rules, all the better!

 These limits can vary based on age and family needs.
 For example, younger children may have shorter screen windows, while older kids may have more flexibility.
 The key is to stay consistent.
 When limits are predictable, kids are more likely to follow them without pushback.